-Each student is expected to complete all work (coursework, fieldwork, and capstone) for the OTD degree within 150% of the typical program (up to 12 semesters).
-This accounts for any leaves of absence and/or remediation.
+Each student is expected to complete all coursework, fieldwork, and capstone within 150% of the typical program (up to 12 semesters), including any leaves of absence and/or remediation.

 Leave of absence

 A leave of absence may be requested by a student or may be required by the Director at the recommendation of the Division academic review committee.
 The student is responsible for initiating determination of the financial consequences of taking a leave of absence.
 Students should review financial arrangements with the CAHP Office of Academic Affairs, UNMC Office of Student Services, and the UNMC Office of Financial Aid.